lmc2179/lmc2179.github.io/drafts/basic_simulation.md

 Possible example 3: A problem requiring strong assumptions, like a model of how a firm grows; lets us see how sensitive we are the the assumptions

 Possible example 4: A counterfactual example; how does the time series change if I intervene at time X

+Bayesian bonus: Bayesian inference creates a natural way to do simulation too